-Getting your book published.
+Getting your book published/self-published.

 Most publishers will only look at a suggested manuscript if it has come via an agent, and most agents are inundated with would-be writers.

-More encouragingly, though, my m/s usually got read.
+More encouragingly, though, my work usually got read.
 Several times the agent asked to see the rest of the book.
 Now, this told me one important thing, and that was that my book was readable, enjoyable, not rubbish and PUBLISHABLE.
 So I kept trying.

 The years went by and there came a point when I decided to move on to other things.
 I had given writing books a lot of my time, and I felt that I had given it a good shot.
 Time to try something new.
 Forget being a writer.

 Oddly enough, however, at about the same time I came across a short heartbroken poem I had written in Africa few years earlier “Shadows – for my Father”.
 I don’t know why, but for some reason I sent it to a publisher – and it was accepted.
 They say to never bother sending poems because they are nigh-on impossible to get published … far FAR more difficult than getting a book published.